HomeLatest NewsPolicyGoogle content crackdown continues, 94,173 content pieces removed in Dec

 Preferred Source of Google

-According to the monthly transparency report for December released, in addition to reports from users, Google also removed 4,05,911 pieces of content in December as a result of automated detection.
+According to the monthly transparency for December released, in addition to reports from users, Google also removed 4,05,911 pieces of content in December as a result of automated detection.

 Google had received 26,087 complaints from users and removed 61,114 pieces of content based on those complaints in November, while 3,75,468 pieces of content were removed as a result of automated detection.